-One often-overlooked strategy to increase occupancy and revenue, could be hiding in your minimum stays.
+One often-overlooked strategy to increase occupancy and revenue.
+Lower Prices Can Drive Results could be hiding in your minimum stays.
 Here’s how you can leverage minimum stays to increase occupancy and revenue, and even have a surprise effect you probably never expected!

 With the turmoil in travel, many hosts are rethinking strategies.
 Some areas have regulated minimum stays to 30 days or more, which reduces your ability to be flexible.
 However, if you are not restricted by regulations – or those regulations are expiring as your region opens up, here are some ideas.